Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

-Ocular rosacea is inflammation that causes redness, burning and itching of the eyes.
+Ocular rosacea (roe-ZAY-she-uh) is inflammation that causes redness, burning and itching of the eyes.
 It often develops in people who have rosacea, a chronic skin condition that affects the face.
-Sometimes ocular, or eye, rosacea is the first sign that you may later develop the facial type.
+Sometimes ocular (eye) rosacea is the first sign that you may later develop the facial type.

 Signs and symptoms of ocular rosacea can precede the skin symptoms of rosacea, develop at the same time, develop later or occur on their own.
 Signs and symptoms of ocular rosacea may include: